waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Union Cave 1F Progress
 - Explored eastern passage.
 Found Great Ball at (17, 21).
-- Firebreather Bill (Trainer) at (14, 19) defeated.
+- Firebreather Bill (14, 19) defeated.
 - Found Potion at (4, 17).
-- Ladder spotted at (5, 19).
-- Super Nerd spotted at (4, 21).
+- Ladder at (5, 19) and Super Nerd at (4, 21) marked.
+- Hypothesis: FLOOR_UP_WALL tiles are ledges (One-way South).

 ## Lessons Learned
 - Menu Navigation: The main menu wraps around (8 items).
-Resetting with 8 presses is ineffective.
 Use 8 Downs to hit EXIT as a known anchor.
 - Battle Lead: Switching in battle updates overworld lead upon victory/escape.
-Verified in Turn #2337.
+- Tile Mechanics: FLOOR_UP_WALL appears to be the collision type for ledges in this cave.

 ## Strategy: Reaching Azalea Town
 - Lead with Calcifer (Quilava) to handle cave encounters.